Direct Tax Services

 [Flipkart India Private Limited v.
 ACIT [2018]]

-In this case, previously the assessing officer held that the profits foregone on the goods sold 0at a price less than cost then it would to be considered as expenditure incurred in creating intangibles asset or goodwill, therefore, only depreciation claim would be allowed.
+In this case, previously, the assessing officer held that the profits foregone on the goods sold 0at a price less than cost then it would be considered as expenditure incurred in creating intangibles asset or goodwill; therefore, only depreciation claim would be allowed.
 Later on

-ITAT held a ruling in favor of assessee and Flipkart got relief as no expenditure had been incurred by assessee creating intangible asset or goodwill, therefore, the discounts offered by e-commerce portal would be treated as revenue expenditures and the deduction will be allowed.
+ITAT held a ruling in favour of the assessee, and Flipkart got relief as no expenditure had been incurred by the assessee creating intangible assets or goodwill; therefore, the discounts offered by the e-commerce portal would be treated as revenue expenditures, and the deduction will be allowed.

 [Gyanchand M. Bardia v.
 ITO [2018]]

-In this case, under section 56(2)(vii) assessee claimed that gift received from Hindu undivided family (HUF) will be exempt from tax, however, Assessing Officer added the amount to assessee’s income under Section 68 as the term ‘relative’ does not include HUF as a donor.
+In this case, under section 56(2)(vii) assessee claimed that a gift received from Hindu undivided family (HUF) would be exempt from tax; however, Assessing Officer added the amount to the assessee’s income under Section 68 as the term ‘relative’ does not include HUF as a donor.

 [ITO v.
 Venkatesh Premises Co-Op Society Ltd [2018]]